 The following Employment Tax guidance note Produced by Tolley in association Susan Ball provides comprehensive and up to date tax information covering:

-A PAYE healthcheck is a review of an employer’s payroll and benefit procedures to ensure that they are delivering the right results in terms of compliance with HMRC’s rules on tax and NIC on employees’ pay, expenses and benefits.
+A PAYE healthcheck is where an employer asks a third party, often an accountancy firm providing tax advisory services, to under-take a review of an employer’s payroll and benefit procedures to ensure that they are delivering the right results in terms of compliance with HMRC’s rules on tax and NIC on employees’ pay, expenses and benefits.
 It is designed to minimise the risk of interest and penalties and to improve compliance.

-Some organisations shy away from the idea of having a PAYE / NIC risk review as it is often seen as being an unnecessary cost.
+Some organisations shy away from the idea of having a PAYE risk review as it is often seen as being an unnecessary cost.
 Other organisations take the view that if there are problems with their payroll and benefit procedures, these will surely be identified by their auditors as part of the annual audit process.
-However, a detailed examination of the client’s payroll, benefits and expenses is not a requirement of an audit.
-Therefore employers should not assume that a lack of comment from their auditors must mean that their PAYE procedures are in order.
+However, a detailed examination of the client’s payroll, benefits and expenses is not a requirement of an audit, particularly as the audit concept of an error being ‘material’ does not apply in tax.
+Therefore,employers should not assume that a lack of comment from their auditors must mean that their PAYE procedures are in order.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 This note offers guidance in respect of the administration of company tax returns.
 If a company or organisation is subject to corporation tax they will have to complete and file a company tax return for each accounting period.
 A company or organisation must, in the main, file a return even if they